Enter your text here...

 • Beavers may share so many details they bore others.

-Accepting ourselves and our mates as God made us.
+Accepting ourselves and our spouses as God made us.

 God made us the way we are for a reason.
 While we can’t change our basic temperament type, we can learn to laugh at our natural tendencies.
 You can’t change your wife's or husband’s character traits.
 They are who God made them to be, so learn to love their strengths and help them balance out their weaknesses.